 Contributions of £5.50 are included on your college Lent and Easter Terms’ accommodation account unless you opt out of the scheme.
 If you wish to opt out, please inform the Student Accounts Office at the start of Michaelmas Term.

 Full-time students have no liability for Council Tax provided that they are only living with other students.
 All students are expected to apply themselves to their studies for an average of 21 hours a week while in residence.
 Students living outside College accommodation may be asked to provide proof of student status for Council Tax purposes.
-A certificate for this purpose is available, on request, from Mrs Rebecca Sawalmeh in the TAS Office.
+A certificate for this purpose is available, on request, from Ms Rebecca Sawalmeh in the Postgraduate Office.

 Do not ignore letters from the City Council about Council Tax.